 Rogue from X-Men: Evolution - although given that she was only on the bad guys' side because she thought the X-Men wanted her dead, this is pretty justified).

 Zigzagged with Tabitha/Boom-Boom who leaves the Xavier Institute and moves in with the Brotherhood.
 She then leaves them when Mystique returns and works with the X-Men a few times after that.
-Actually, Boom-Boom never actually picked a side; She just hung out with whichever group was convenient, and even that didn't always mean anything.
-In one episode, she's staying with the Brotherhood while fighting crime with the female X-Men.
+From then onwards she just seems to go with whichever groups suits her at the time: in one episode, she's staying with the Brotherhood while fighting crime with the female X-Men.

 Averted in Kim Possible with Shego, who massively subverts the trope at the end of at least two episodes which look like they're heading in this direction.
 However, that doesn't stop her from taking part in numerous Enemy Mines, particularly in the finale.